 4.2.1 Description

 Ensuring appropriate user consent has been obtained is a critical aspect when handling sensitive information relating to or collected from a user, their devices or the applications installed at their devices.
-This is highlighted at stage 1 where many of the requirements captured in TS 22.156 [X] are subject to operator policy, regulatory requirements and user consent, the latter being of particular importance to this key issue.
+This is highlighted at stage 1 where many of the requirements captured in TS 22.156 [2] are subject to operator policy, regulatory requirements and user consent, the latter being of particular importance to this key issue.

 For instance, with the expected capability to access, manage and expose user specific avatar related information through the enabler layer it is of utmost importance to capture the consent of the user.
 Aspects of such information might also be obtained through core network capability exposure, e.g., relating to user identity, body movement or location, and re-exposed by the enabler layer but not without the consent of the user.
+In particular, digital assets with clear ownership rights is needed to be classified as sensitive information and is needed to be capture the owner's consent before other users or third party(service provider) can use them.
+For example, a user designed and produced a digital human image.
+When another user likes the digital human image and wants to use it, he/she needs to request and obtain the owner's consent.

 Each user needs to be in full control of which network and device entities are allowed to access, manage and expose information pertaining to themselves and their devices.
 Such end user approvals ensure that only legitimate, user trusted, entitles can obtain and utilise information and services involving that user's sensitive information.